 Granulated Sugar – The white sugar contributes to sweetness, but it also helps in the rising of a cake.
 When white sugar gets mixed with eggs, butter, and liquids, the sugar creates thousands of tiny air bubbles.
 During the baking process, the bubbles expand and help the batter to rise.

 Salt – Salt might not sound like an important ingredient but it is.
 It sort of works like the balancer in a sweet recipe.
 Any sweet recipe needs a little bit of salt to offset all of the sweetness, plus salt helps to enhance the other flavors in a recipe, such as the bananas in this recipe.

 Very Ripe Bananas – The secret to a full-flavored banana cake is very ripe bananas.
-The ones you might not necessarily want to eat, but they are great in baked goods made with bananas.
+The ones you might not necessarily want to eat but are great in baked goods made with bananas.
 The more ripe and spotty, the more sweet and flavorful.

 And did I mention the frosting?
 OMG!

 The Cream Cheese Frosting is simply to die for!
 The frosting is a combination of cream cheese, butter, vanilla, salt, cinnamon, powdered sugar, and some half & half for easy spreading consistency.
 Talk about melt in your mouth delectable, this frosting sends an already moist and delicious cake right over the top.

 You might also like Old Fashioned Sour Cream Banana Bars

 If you make this recipe please rate it, and leave a comment below on how you liked it.
 I love getting your feedback! 🙂Print

 This Banana Cake is moist and flavorful like any made from scratch banana cake should be, and it’s topped with a fluffy cinnamon cream cheese frosting.
 Your friends & family will devour this delicious cake.

 - 3 cups all-purpose flour